 Termination of a brokerage contract

 Sometimes a seller decides that he no longer wishes to sell his immovable and wants to terminate the brokerage contract by which he entrusted the sale of his immovable to a broker or agency.
 A buyer or lessor can also sometimes wish to terminate a brokerage contract.
-This is possible in certain situations, including by invoking the right to cancel allowed under the Real Estate Brokerage Act (hereafter “the Act”) or pursuant to a provision included in the brokerage contract.
+This is possible in certain situations, including by invoking the right of withdrawal allowed under the Real Estate Brokerage Act (hereafter “the Act”) or pursuant to a provision included in the brokerage contract.

 Apart from this case, in principle a contract cannot be terminated before the expiry date stipulated therein.
-However, article 2125 of the Civil Code of Québec states that, in the case of a contract for services, the client can unilaterally cancel the contract.
+However, article 2125 of the Civil Code of Québec states that, in the case of a contract for services, the client can unilaterally terminate the contract.

 It should be noted that most mandatory brokerage contracts stipulate under clause 2.1 that: “Unless otherwise stipulated in clause 11.1, this contract can be terminated.”

 This means that, with the client’s agreement, the agency or the broker may make the brokerage irrevocable simply by adding a statement to this effect under clause 11.1 “Other declarations and conditions” of the Exclusive Brokerage Contract – Sale or under clauses 10.1 of the brokerage contract to sell or of the brokerage contract to lease to the same effect.
 This statement could read as follows: “This contract is irrevocable.”